 Step 3: Create the Schema for Accounts Collection

 And that's it!!
 You just created your first GraphQL schema and endpoint.
 At this point, you have done all you need to do to surface your MongoDB Atlas data to client applications.
-Even if you do not have a front end, you can still test your endpoint and query for your data inside the Realm interface.
+Even if you do not have a front end, you can still test your endpoint and query for your data inside the App Services interface.

 Step 4: Test New Schema and API in GraphiQL